nerdzlab/NerdzNetworking/README.md

 * `func execute<T: Request>(_ request: T) -> ResponseInfoBuilder<T>`

-Executing request on current endpoint
+*Executing request on current endpoint*

 Parameter | Type | Default value | Description
 ------------ | ------------ | ------------- | -------------
 `request` | `Request` | - | Request to be executed

 ## `Request` protocol

 Protocol that represents a single request.
-You can imlement this protocol and then execute it.
+You can imlement this protocol and then execute it

 ### `associatedtype`